-This document collects together the elements that constitute the criteria for completeness of the Rubin Observatory MREFC Construction Project, DOE Rubin Observatory Commissioning, and the readiness for Rubin Observatory operations to conduct the 10-year Legacy Survey of Space and Time (LSST).
+This document collects together the elements that constitute the criteria for completeness of the Rubin Observatory MREFC Construction Project, DOE Rubin Observatory Commissioning, and the readiness for operations of the Rubin Observatory to conduct the 10-year Legacy Survey of Space and Time (LSST).

-This is a living document and will be modified and refined as required throughout the remainder of the combined NSF - DOE Rubin Construction project.
+This is a living document and will be modified and refined as required throughout the remainder of the combined NSF DOE Rubin Construction project.